Happy young African American woman passenger smile and using sma

 Seamless and Secure Authentication

-The key to a successful mobile data offloading strategy is the ease of use with a seamless and secure user experience.
-A SIM-based authentication is a powerful tool for achieving these goals.
-This is the method whereby mobile/cellular devices use the credentials in a SIM card / eSIM to authenticate the device for Wi-Fi service on a secure 802.1x capable Wi-Fi network.
-Users will just automatically and securely fly onto the Wi-Fi network.
+A key element of a successful indoor coverage strategy that leverages mobile data offloading is providing users with a seamless and secure Wi-Fi experience.
+SIM-based authentication is a powerful tool to achieve this, allowing cellular devices to use the credentials stored in the SIM card or eSIM to authenticate on a secure Wi-Fi network (802.1x).
+This enables users to automatically and securely connect to Wi-Fi networks without manual intervention.

-Our SIM Authentication server, an integrated module in Enea Aptilo SMP, performs EAP-SIM/AKA/AKA’/5G-AKA authentication optimized with the standard 3GPP AAA functionalities needed for an offloading scenario, enabling SIM-based authentication for any secure Wi-Fi network.
-Furthermore, the Enea Aptilo mobile offloading solution supports various alternative authentication methods for devices without SIM cards or lacking support for the EAP-SIM/AKA/AKA’ method.
+Our SIM Authentication server, an integrated module within Enea AAA Server, performs EAP-SIM, EAP-AKA, EAP-AKA’, and 5G-AKA authentication optimized with the standard 3GPP AAA functionalities required for offloading scenarios.
+This enables secure SIM-based authentication for any Wi-Fi network—whether operator-controlled or operated by third parties.
+Additionally, Enea’s mobile offloading solution supports various alternative authentication methods for devices that lack SIM cards or do not support EAP-SIM/AKA/AKA’.

 Consideration EAP-SIM EAP-AKA EAP-AKA’ 5G-AKA